GregBiglione/dyma_trip/README.md

-<b>DymaTrip</b> is a Flutter application to view city and trips with differents activities to do during a journey</br>
+<b>DymaTrip</b> is a Flutter application to view cities and trips with differents activities to do during a journey</br>

 <h2>Application features</h2></br>
 <ul>